canonical/netbox/docs/plugins/development/views.md

     rendering:
       show_source: false

-## Multi-Object Views Reference
+## Multi-Object Views

-Below is the class definition for NetBox's BaseMultiObjectView.
-The attributes and methods defined here are available on all generic views which deal with multiple objects.
+Below are the class definitions for NetBox's multi-object views.
+These views handle simultaneous actions for sets objects.
+The list, import, edit, and delete views each inherit from `BaseMultiObjectView`, which is not intended to be used directly.

 ::: netbox.views.generic.base.BaseMultiObjectView
     rendering: